-VERSION NO. DATE DESCRIPTION OF AMENDMENT 1 November 2010 Initial version prior to pilots 2 January 2011 Amendments following several pilots 3 13 May 2011 Amendments to standard following further pilots 4 15 Nov 2012 Addition of Traceability section, amendment of standard 5 21 June 2013 Review of all components of the standard, new draft prepared for review 5.1 17 October 2016 Update to account for changes to SEG website as.org instead of.com 5.2 25 November 2016 Removal of link to extant document 6.0 Draft 1 1 June 2017 First draft of new Version 6.0, published for 2 months consultation 6.0 Draft 2 30 November 2017 Second draft of new Version 6.0, published for 1 month consultation 6.0 Draft 3 14 February 2018 Preparation for final publication 6.0 Draft 4 May 2018 Further changes before final publication 6.0 Draft 5 June 2018 Final version for SEG Board and Panel approval prior to publication 6.0 June 2018 Published version
+Version No. Date Description of Amendment 1 November 2010 Initial version prior to pilots 2 January 2011 Amendments following several pilots 3 13 May 2011 Amendments to standard following further pilots 4 15 Nov 2012 Addition of Traceability section, amendment of standard 5 21 June 2013 Review of all components of the standard, new draft prepared for review.
+5.1 17 October 2016 Update to account for changes to SEG website as.org instead of.com 5.2 25 November 2016 Removal of link to extant document 6.0 June 2018 Substantial revision over 12 months and extensive stakeholder consultation 6.0a December 2019 Minor revisions following assessor feedback 6.1 July 2022 Minor revisions following CAB feedback

 This Standard is the property of the Sustainable Eel Group.
-This final version for publication is a substantial amendment to Version 5 and Version 6, drafts 1 & 2.